gonzalovsilva/laravel-blog-template/README.md

 * reuse html as components with conditions & variables
 * custom pagination style
 * sql query optimisation thanks to Eloquent and clockwork
+* seed images from unsplash using factories and faker
 *